xclusivesmash/alx-low_level_programming/0x08-recursion/README.md

-## C - recursion
+# C - recursion

+### Description
 Recursion is a powerful tool that can be used to solve a wide range of programming problems.
-Below is a filename and description of what each script does.
+This repository contains worked out solutions to problems given by the ALX SE Programme.
+It is for learning important C concepts.

+### Requirements
+* Languages: C
+* OS: Ubuntu 20.04 LTS
+* Style Guide: <a href="https://github.com/holbertonschool/Betty/wiki">Betty Style</a>

+### Concepts
+* What is recursion?<br>
+* How to implement recursion?<br>
+* In what situations should you implement recursion?<br>
+* In what situations should you not implement recursion?<br>

+### Script functionality
 0. **0-puts_recursion.c** - prints a string folwed by a newline.<br>
 1. **1-print_rev_recursion.c** - prints a string in reverse.<br>
 2. **2-strlen_recursion.c** - finds and returns the length of a string.<br>